 Academies Australasia Group share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Academies Australasia Group's is 1.1422.
-This would suggest that Academies Australasia Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Academies Australasia Group's is 1.7316.
+This would suggest that Academies Australasia Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Academies Australasia Group overview

-Academies Australasia Group Limited provides training and education services in Australia and Singapore.
+Academies Australasia Group Limited provides education services in Australia and Singapore.
 The company primarily offers English language, senior high school, Singapore government school preparatory certificate, diploma, advanced diploma, and bachelor and master degree courses.
 It operates 18 licensed colleges offering approximately 150 qualifications.
 The company was formerly known as Garratt's Limited.
-Academies Australasia Group Limited was founded in 1908 and is headquartered in Sydney, Australia.
+Academies Australasia Group Limited was incorporated in 1908 and is based in Sydney, Australia.